cloudamqp/lavinmq/README.md

 Wish list

-* Rewindable queues (all messages that is published to an exchanged is stored and can be dumped into a queue when a certain binding is made, even if they already have been consumed once before)
+* Rewindable queues (all messages that are published to an exchange are stored and can be dumped into a queue when a certain binding is made, even if they already have been consumed once before)
 * Horizontal scaling
 * Built in stream processor engine